yohasebe/monadic-chat/docs/language-models.md

 ## Google

+![Google apps icon](../assets/icons/google.png ':size=40')

 By setting the Google Gemini API key, you can use apps that utilize Gemini.
 Once set, the API key is saved in the `~/monadic/data/.env` file in the following format:

-![Google apps icon](../assets/icons/google.png ':size=40')

-Chat with Gemini is an application that accesses the Google Gemini API to answer questions on a wide range of topics.

 ```
 GEMINI_API_KEY=api_key